dbaron/container-queries-implementability/README.md

 **TODO**: flesh this definition out more and go through the feedback on #4741 ... and figure out if this whole thing has a chance of actually working!

+**ISSUE**: Florian points out that the definitions here aren't really sufficient, because a size in one dimension can, through ancestors, influence the size in the other dimension, for example through causing a scrollbar to be created.
+Need to work out whether this makes this proposal not workable, or whether there's a way around it.

 #### ... `inline-size` containment for `display:block`

 The computation of